 The employee or student will still be able to apply for a visa.

 The start date for the course or employment stated on the CoS or CAS may have changed.
 We will not automatically refuse such cases.

 For example, we may accept a CoS or CAS if they have become invalid because the employee or student was unable to travel as a result of coronavirus.
 We will consider this on a case by case basis.

-If you’re sponsoring a student who’s waiting for their Tier 4 visa application to be decided
+If you’re sponsoring a student who’s waiting for their permission as a Student or Child Student application to be decided

 You may allow students to start their studies before their visa application has been decided if: